pluteski/speech-to-text/blog/content/hashgraph.md

 Read on to find out.

 #### About the author
-I am just an interested learner coming up to speed on blockchain technologies, distributed ledger technologies, and decentralized consensus systems.
+I am a developer of blockchain technologies, distributed ledger technologies, and decentralized consensus systems.
 At the time of writing this article I have no investment in any cryptocurrency, I do not work for or represent any organization related to cryptocurrencies or distributed ledger technologies.